projectacrn/acrn-hypervisor/doc/tutorials/using_celadon_as_uos.rst

 Steps for Using Celadon as the User OS
 **************************************

 #.
-Follow :ref:`getting-started-apl-nuc` to boot the ACRN Service OS based on Clear Linux 29880.
+Follow :ref:`kbl-nuc-sdc` to boot the ACRN Service OS based on Clear Linux 29880.

 #.
 Prepare dependencies on your NUC::